STLRacing.com – 410 Wing Sprint Car Rankings – 2022 by Don Martin - STLRacing.com

 Lance DeWease – has not raced much 2 wins back in Pennsylvania.

-Zeb Wise – 2 wins on the season – Kid is good at Attica.
+Aaron Reutzel- 2 wins on the season be back in action at Knoxville this weekend.

+Kerry Madsen- Finished 2nd in the Skagit Finale this past weekend in the Roth Motorsports 83JR.

+In Closing, this week the WoO tour will be at the Cedar Lake Speedway for a 2-Day show and Pennsylvania will continue Speedweek with stops at Port Royal, Lincoln, Williams Grove among the popular stops.